HOME | COACH WEBER'S BIO | COACHING | LETTERS TO THE COACH | LEADVILLE TRAIL 100

 World Class coaching and attention will be provided to you whether your dream race is sub-30, sub-25 or sub-20.
 I keep my roster small so I can deal with each athlete individually.
 I will use my 25 years of experience at the Leadville Trail 100 to give you your best shot at running your perfect race.

-2013 is Coach Weber's 26th season of coaching ultra runners.
+2015 will be Coach Weber's 28th season of coaching ultra runners

 "Coach Weber's expertise and knowledge of ultramarathoning played an instrumental role in my success at the Leadville Trail 100.
 He has helped me achieve my goals and set new ones.
 I recommend his coaching to anyone who seeks to excel in running."
 LT 100 Finisher.